archesproject/arches-dev-training/slides/10-module-07.md

 ---

-## Update our template header config form
+## Template Header Config Form

+`/templates/views/components/reports/address-report.htm`

 1. Add the icon parameter to your templates select2Query binding handler
 2. Add more icon options to the select2 config